dweidai/Tech_Challenge_2019/README.md

-Application LEADerboard
+Application LEADerboard:
-This application is used to aid LEAD program members, BPM, and AL in the rotation selection process.
+This application is created to aid LEAD program members, BPM, and AL in the rotation selection process.
+The goal is to move away from the traditional excel sheets and build an AWS web application to reduce the time spending on selections; thus further improves the efficiency.

 Configuration for Development
 1. Git clone `https://github.com/dweidai/Tech_Challenge_2019.git`